 By supporting the BDS movement, you honour the history of the struggle against apartheid and all movements against colonial subjugation and racial supremacy, but you also vote for the political practice of nonviolence and for the future promise of democracy and political self-determination.

-This is an edited excerpt of a letter that was sent to the University of Cape Town by Judith Butler, a Maxine Elliot Professor at the University of California, Berkeley.
-An earlier version of this article attributed it to Judith February.
-We regret the error.
+This is an edited excerpt of a letter that was sent to the University of Cape Town by Judith February and Maxine Elliot Professor at the University of California, Berkeley.